alpersonalwebsite/react/02_1_props.md

 }
 ```

-Open you Web Developer Console, inspect the DOM and...
+Open your Web Developer Console, inspect the DOM and...
 Yes...
 You will see the proper title.

 ```html
 <title>E-mail list: 10 results</title>